oracleyue/fastKARs/README.md

 # k-ARs: a fast time-series clustering method for large-scale problems

+This project implements the mixture AR method and the k-ARs method to perform time-series clustering.
+They both utilize the EM algorithm.
+The k-ARs method is proposed in [Yue & Solo, ICASSP, 2019] to improve computation speed considerably for large-scale problems.

 ## Functions

 The following functions in MATLAB implement the methods proposed in